drethedevjs/nodeapiserver/ReadMe.md

 # Introduction
 ## Software Developer Candidate: Andre Thomas

 This is an API server built using NodeJS to simply add objects to a mongodb database and it allows users to update those entries.
+I built this for a code challenge for a compamy that I was interviewing with.

 ## Setup
 ### Necessary Tools